Food. It keeps you alive while also being extremely tasty, satisfying, and visually appealing. So, what is there not to love about food?

 Chili crisp has developed a cult appeal due to its versatility in recent years.
 Fly by Jing’s famous spicy sauce is the ideal stocking stuffer for your heat-loving gift recipient.

 Jing Gao founded the company, and the pantry basics are inspired by the flavors of her homeland of Chengdu, China.
+Although it’s not available on Amazon, an equaly good alternative is the Walkers Sensations chilli crisps.

 It’s a lot of fun to taste delicacies from different places.
 It’s an experience with new flavors, colors, and textures.